 The Heritage Society is an equal opportunity employer and welcomes applications from all eligible candidates.
 All resumes will be reviewed, but only candidates eligible for an interview will be contacted.
 Work terms and summer jobs are subject to funding approval.
 Candidates must be students enrolled in full time studies prior to, and after, the work term and must be under the age of 30.

 The goal of the 2020 Artifact Researcher / Cataloguer is to continue accessioning accumulated backlog acquired last summer and over the winter; to carry out an inventory of the Fisherman’s Store and the Gold Mine complex; and to work with artifact volunteers when available to move the cataloguing process forward.

 During the summer months the archives sees an increase in research requests as well as donations of material.
-It will be the Assistant Archivist’s duty to oversee research requests, under the oversight of the Executive Director, and carry out research on the various collections that the archives is working on.
+It will be the Assistant Archivist’s duty to oversee research requests and carry out research on the various collections that the archives is working on.

 Heritage Programming Coordinator (pdf)

 The Heritage Programming Coordinator will work closely with the Executive Director, senior staff, and organizing volunteers to help develop heritage programs and events (authentic activities, etc.) and ensure that they are successful.
 They will also be responsible for evaluating and documenting each event so that it is easier to organize and improve upon next year.